thetundedoherty/thetundedoherty/README.md

 - 🔭 I’m currently working on this page.
 - 👯 I’m looking to collaborate on Data Analytics project
-- 🤔 I’m currently operating a Data Analysis learning hub.
+- 🤔 I’m currently working on a Data Analysis learning hub.
 - 📫 How to reach me: jeffersdoherty@gmail.com
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: Scrabble player